 How to remove painted wallpaper

-Painted wallpaper is one of the more stubborn types of wallpaper because you can find that there are several layers of paint of the top of the original wallpaper.
-That’s why we’ve left it to very last to discuss – take a deep breath!
+Painted wallpaper is one of the more stubborn types of wallpaper because you can find that there are several layers of paint on the top of the original wallpaper.
+That’s why we’ve left it to the very last to discuss – take a deep breath!

 Similarly to other types of wallpaper, you should use a chemical removal method to soften the glue.
 The difference between removing painted wallpaper and other types of wallpaper is that the paint cannot easily be scraped, pulled or peeled from the wall.

 Instead of a scraping tool, we suggest using a scruffy brush or gritty scourer to gnarl the paint from your wall.
 Although this process requires a fair amount of elbow grease, it is the best way to make inroads with the paint so that the soapy solution can get through to the glue and work its magic.

 Rally a team of helpers, otherwise known as forced relatives, and get to work.
 It’s scrubbing time!